-Each on-campus housing facility is required to have fire drills per the Fire/Life Safety Policy for On-Campus Student Housing, viewable at http://ehs.uky.edu/docs/pdf/fs_life_safety_policy.pdf.
-Part II, Section D, of the policy states: (1) Two fire drills shall be conducted during the Fall Semester.
+Each on-campus housing facility is required to have fire drills per the Fire/Life Safety Policy for On-Campus Student Housing, viewable at https://ehs.uky.edu/fire/fs\life\safety\policy.pdf.
+Part II - Residence Halls, Paragraph 5, of the policy states: (1) Two fire drills shall be conducted during the Fall Semester.
 The first drill shall be an announced walk-through drill.
 The second drill shall be unannounced.
 (2) One unannounced drill shall be conducted during the Spring Semester.
-(3) All fire drills shall be reported to the University Fire Marshal via the on-line fire drill report within 48 hours of the event.
+(3) All fire drills shall be reported to the University Fire Marshal via the on-line fire drill report within forty-eight (48) hours of the event.
 (4) The fire alarm shall be utilized for each drill.
 (5) The University of Kentucky Office of Residence Life shall schedule fire drills.
-Part III, Section B, has all the same requirements as stated in Part II, Section D, with the exception being that the Dean of Students Office will schedule the drills for the on-campus fraternities and sororities.
+Part II - Greek Housing, Paragraph 3, has all the same requirements as stated in Part II - Residence Halls, Paragraph 5.
 The University Fire Marshal keeps a record of each drill on file.

-The University Fire Marshal coordinates evacuation (fire) drills each semester for all residential facilities including the University of Kentucky Main Campus and nine separate campuses: Little Research Center, North Farm, South Farm, Robinson Forest, West Kentucky Research & Education Center, Paducah Campus, Hazard Campus, Bowling Green Campus College of Medicine, and Northern Kentucky Campus- College of Medicine (if applicable).
+The University Fire Marshal coordinates evacuation (fire) drills each semester for all residential facilities including the University of Kentucky Main Campus and nine separate campuses: Little Research Center, North Farm, South Farm, Robinson Forest, West Kentucky Research and Education Center, Paducah Campus, Hazard Campus, Bowling Green Campus - College of Medicine, and Northern Kentucky Campus - College of Medicine (if applicable).
 Students learn the locations of the emergency exits in the buildings and are guided in the direction they should travel when exiting each facility for short-term building evacuations.
 The University Fire Marshal does not notify residents in advance about the designated locations for long-term evacuations because those decisions are affected by the time of day, location of the building being evacuated, the availability of the various designated emergency gathering locations on campus, and other factors such as the location and nature of the threat.
 In both short-term and long-term building evacuations, UKPD, the University Fire Marshal, and Housing staff on the scene will communicate information to students regarding the developing situation or any evacuation status changes.